Explore a range of electrical and computer engineering research internships to complete as part of your degree during the semester break.

 Supervisor: Dr Wibowo Hardjawana

-Eligibility: Strong background in wireless communication and deep learning, equivalent to the one covered in ELEC5508 Wireless Engineering
+Eligibility: A strong background in wireless communication and a deep learning background equivalent to the one covered in ELEC5508 Wireless Engineering is required.
+Python and Matlab expertise are required.

 Project Description:

-Each generation of cellular communication systems is marked by a defining disruptive technology of its time, such as orthogonal frequency division multiplexing (OFDM) for 4G or Massive multiple-input multiple-output (MIMO) for 5G.
-Since artificial intelligence (AI) is the defining technology of our time, it is natural to ask what role it could play for 6G.
+Each generation of cellular communication systems is marked by a defining disruptive air interface technology of its time, such as orthogonal frequency division multiplexing (OFDM) for 4G or Massive multiple-input multiple-output (MIMO) for 5G, leading to advancement in signal processing.
+Since artificial intelligence (AI) is the defining technology of our time, it is natural to ask what role it could play in 6G signal processing.

-Requirement to be on campus: Preferrable on Campus
+Requirement to be on campus: Yes *dependent on government’s health advice.

 Project Description: